gar1t/gage-save/tests/topic-run-lifecycle-3-stage.md

 4. All files must be written before a staged run is finalized (everything < finalize)

-Each phase is implemented by a function in `run_util`:
+Each phase is executed by `stage_run()` in the appropriate order.

-- `stage_sourcecode`
-- `apply_config`
-- `stage_runtime`
-- `resolve_dependencies`
-- `finalize_staged_run`

-Each of these functions is called by `run_util.stage_run()` to stage a run.

-Changes made to the run directory for each phase up to stage finalizing are written to `log/files`.
-This log is used to generate a run manifest, which contains a record of source code, resolved dependencies, and runtime files.
+Changes to the run directory are logged in `log/files` for each phase.
+This record is used to generate the run manifest.

 ## Source code